2018 AFF Women's Championship

 The 2018 AFF Women's Championship was the tenth edition of the AFF Women's Championship, an international women's football tournament organised by the ASEAN Football Federation (AFF).
 The tournament was hosted by Indonesia from 30 June to 13 July 2018.

-Thailand won their third title in a row, and their fourth title in total, by beating Australia U20 3–2 in the final.
+The two-time defending champions Thailand won their third title in a row, and their record-extending fourth title in total, by beating Australia U20 3–2 in the final.